Return of the Chinese Eastern Railway: Coal Mines

 The return of the two coal mines of Muling and Jalainuer provided the new PRC with needed resources.
 These operating productive mines helped the new nation get back on its feet and provided a model for future coal mine development.
 The Jalainuer Coal Mine located in Jalainuer District, only 30 kilometers from the international border at Manzhouli was an early development by the Tsarist Russian government.
 Coal was discovered here in 1905, and the mine was opened shortly afterwards.
 By 1933 when the Japanese government took over the Chinese Eastern Railway, the mine had grown into a 20 square kilometer opencast pit coal mine.
 In 1952, when the operation was returned to China as part of the CCR, the mine system had grown further into an underground mine complex and the opencast pit.
 The mines together produced over 1,000,000 tons of coal annually, making the return of this mine a significant economic benefit for the PRC.

 Just after the Chinese Eastern Railway reached Suifenhe, massive coal resources had been discovered in Muling, (now known as Jixi).
 In September 1914, the Mixi Coal Mine Company was founded and began operation under joint Russian and Chinese control.
 By 1931, the output of the coal mines at Muling had reached 1.6 million tons annually.
 With the invasion and occupation of Manchuria by the Japanese, the coal mines at Muling were integrated into the Chinese Eastern/South Manchuria Railway corporate structure, which continued under Soviet control after 1945.
 With the return of the Muling coal mines to China along with other CCR properties, the mines became the Jixi Mining Bureau.
 The vast coal reserves at Jixi were seen as a key economic resource for China, and were completely reconstructed and expanded during the First Five Year Plan.
 Two of the 156 key projects of Soviet assistance were located in Jixi: the Chengzihe Mine #9 and the Chengzihe Coal Washery.
 These economic investments brought an immediate expansion to coal mining in Jixi as output rose to 5 million tons of coal annually by 1956.
 The mines at Jixi were the second most-productive in China at the time, making the return of this property a huge economic windfall for the PRC.

 Daqing Oilfields

 In 1958, long after the return of the Chinese Changchun Railway, geological exploration crews discovered oil near Sartu, a small station along the western half of the Chinese Eastern Railway.
 These crews discovered that this oilfield, named the Daqing or Great Celebration Oilfield was the largest in China.
 Soon hundreds of oil wells were drilled and oil was transported all over China via the Chinese Eastern Railway.
 Not only did the railway transport the raw oil, but it brought in workers and technical supplies to Daqing.
-While it is a happy coincidence that the largest oilfield happened to lie along the CCR, without the ease of transportation provided by the railway, this oil field certainly could not have been exploited as effectively nor as quickly.
+It is a happy coincidence that the largest oilfield happened to lie along the CCR, with the ease of transportation provided by the railway allowing quick and effective exploitation.